 (my roots are here with me; “I contain multitudes”)

 My name is Lilia Kapsali.
 I have an undergraduate degree in Biological Sciences, and a Master’s in Outdoor Environmental Education from the University of Edinburgh in Scotland.
 I briefly worked in the field of nature conservation in my home country of Cyprus before getting married and moving to Baton Rouge, Louisiana.
-I now work with my husband, designing and making headstones for bereaved families.
+I now work as Assistant Program Director for a non-profit called The Red Shoes, which focuses on the personal and spiritual growth of women.
+I also co-own a business with my husband, designing and making headstones for bereaved families.
 My dream is to one day set up an outdoor sanctuary for people of all ages who would like to explore ways of connecting with nature, healing themselves and experimenting with place-based practices for living and learning.

 Venus de Louisiane is my creative writing project, which combines all my interests and explores my personal perspective.
 I chose the archetype of Venus as a tongue-in-cheek allusion to Aphrodite-Kypris, the ancient paradoxical Cypriot Goddess of love, beauty, war and sexuality, because I am interested in concurrently exploring the idea of seeming contradictions and creative tensions in our inner and outer nature such as: creation and destruction, agency and constraints within complex systems, spiritual timeless transcendence and earthy sensual immanence.